Sajid-Hameed63/Prompt-Engineering-Techniques/README.md

 # Prompt-Engineering-Techniques (Created by ChatGPT)

-Prompt Engineering involves designing effective prompts to guide AI models for optimal performance.
+Prompt Engineering is the practice of crafting effective prompts to optimize AI model performance.
 Below are 11 key techniques:

 ---